ilanGit/TechMPremiumCalculator/PremiumCalculator/readme.txt

 //notes
 Insurrence amount is not specific to any CURRENCY.
-Will consider the numbers to calculate
+Will consider the numbers to calculate.